 BFA in Dance: Ballet Concentration

-At the end of the freshman year, the ballet faculty invites students who, in the judgment of the faculty members, demonstrate potential for a career in classical ballet to join the ballet concentration.
-Students may accept or decline this invitation.
+At the end of the freshman year, the ballet faculty invites students who, in their judgment, demonstrate potential for a career in classical ballet to join the ballet concentration.
+Once students have been invited to join the ballet concentration, they may accept or decline.
 Students may also request to be considered as candidates for the ballet concentration in the spring of their freshman year.

 In addition to meeting general degree requirements, all students in the ballet concentration are required to: